idris-maps/sup/readme.md

 ```

 * the `assets` folder is for styles, images, scripts and other assets. it will be copied to the site folder when built.
-* the `data` folder contains data in csv, json and yaml files that will injected into your pages or used to generate pages.
+* the `data` folder contains data in csv, json and yaml files that will injected be into your pages or used to generate pages. see [explanation below](#how-data-is-passed-to-handlebars)
 * the `global.yaml` is data that you want to be passed to every page. this is where you add global styles, scripts and `<meta>` tags.
-* the `pages` folder contains the files that will be become your site. the file structure here reflects that of your site. it should contain `.md` and `.html` files. as HTML files can not have [frontmatter](https://daily-dev-tips.com/posts/what-exactly-is-frontmatter/) a `.yaml` file with the same name plays the same role.
+* the `pages` folder contains the files that will become your site. the file structure here reflects that of your site. it should contain `.md` and `.html` files. as HTML files can not have frontmatter, a `.yaml` file with the same name plays the same role.
 * the `partials` contain handlebars partials and layouts.

 ### build